hipc-book/hipc-book.github.io/_practicals/b-introduction_to_c-2.md

 tail = (*tail).next; // this ugly code.
 ```

-The second line dereferences the tail pointer (in brackets), and having dereferenced it accesses the next member with the standard dot syntax.<br>
+The second line dereferences the tail pointer (in brackets), and having dereferenced it accesses the next member with the standard dot syntax.

 # Exercise 3